tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 The opening of data has advanced and is now a well-documented process.
 There is data on how people publish and consume open data, which means you can set up data-backed benchmarks and projections and make data-driven decisions about your strategy for opening data.

 How is this possible?
-The opening of data now takes the form of datasets being published online.
-Surrounding the publication and use of each dataset is metadata.
-By collecting this metadata, it’s possible to create a dataset about the publication and use of other datasets.
+Datasets are complicated, but we can extract simple properties from the datasets, like the number of missing values and the number of columns.
+In addition to the dataset itself, we also have metadata published alongside the dataset; metadata tells us things like who published the data and how many times it has been downloaded.
+By extracting some properties from each dataset and collecting metadata about each dataset, it’s possible to create a dataset about the structure, publication, and use of other datasets.

 ## Datasets as Data Points